John Birch Society: 1960s

-Although Welch and the JBS publicly opposed racism and antisemitism, and had a policy of expelling individuals who held such views, in 1968, a notable faction of JBS members expressed opposition towards desegregation efforts and demonstrated solidarity with white nationalists by supporting George Wallace.
+Although Welch and the JBS publicly opposed racism and antisemitism, and had a policy of expelling individuals who held such views, in 1968, a notable faction of JBS members expressed opposition toward desegregation efforts and demonstrated solidarity with white nationalists by supporting George Wallace.
 Both the SPLC and the Anti-Defamation League of B'nai B'rith have ascertained the existence in the past of antisemitic and racist elements, such as Revilo P. Oliver and Eric D. Butler.
 Many of these individuals later left or were expelled from the JBS because of these views.
 The JBS launched a "Support Your Local Police" campaign in the mid-1960s.
 The campaign openly advocated against the use of federal officers to enforce civil rights laws.

 At the organization's tenth anniversary celebration in 1968, Welch announced the creation of John Birch University (now Robert Welch University), which it later described as an "alternative to the socialist/internationalist/atheist education afforded by the major government-controlled colleges and universities."
 John Birch University primarily served as a library and educational resource for decades, running summer youth camps around the United States.